TOSHISTATS/Classification-of-Consumer-Complaints-in-multilingual-environment/README.md

 # Classification-of-Consumer-Complaints-in-multilingual-environment

+This is a classification model for customer complaints in financial industries.
+It can classify five classes of products.
+This model is based on universal-sentence-encoder-multilingual-large, followed by a simple NN classifier.
+Inside the model, transfomer is used as critical components in it.

 This code is solely for educational purpose.
 The code cannot be used for investments or busineeses in practice.
 TOSHI STATS Co.,Ltd. and I do not accept any responsibility or liability for loss or damage occasioned to any person or property through using materials, instructions, methods, algorithm or ideas contained herein, or acting or refraining from acting as a result of such use.
 TOSHI STATS Co.,Ltd. and I expressly disclaim all implied warranties, including merchantability or fitness for any particular purpose.
 There will be no duty on TOSHI STATS Co.,Ltd. and me to correct any errors or defects in the codes and the software.